Sondra Perl: Graduate work

-She began graduate studies at New York University in 1971 in a Masters in Arts and Sciences program.
+She began graduate studies at New York University in 1971 in a master's in arts and sciences program.
 With a curiosity for teaching and how individuals learn, she switched to the Master of Education program.
 She student-taught at Seward Park High School on the Lower East Side, the inspiration for the book by Bel Kaufman, Up the Down Staircase.
 While earning her master's degree and undergoing teacher licensure, Perl became an adjunct teacher of writing in the fall of 1971 at CUNY Hostos Community College in the South Bronx.
 Following the completion of her Master of Education degree in 1972, she took up a full-time position at Hostos teaching writing following the influence of Troyka & Nudelman's Steps in Composition.

-With a desire to study what she was doing in her classroom, Perl pursued a Doctorate in English Education part-time at NYU.
+With a desire to study what she was doing in her classroom, Perl pursued a doctorate in English education part-time at NYU.
 Perl's Ph.D. program at NYU was influenced by Louise Rosenblatt and the transactional theory of reading, or how readers bring meaning to the text in front of them.
 Perl's dissertation, inspired by her own teaching experience and the work of composition theorist Janet Emig, consisted of a series of case studies on the writing process.
 From 1975 to 1978, Perl conducted her study on the writing processes of Hostos’ writers as they composed by asking students to think out loud as they wrote.